alessiogambi/iter/README.md

 Imagine that we need to test an elastic n-tier Web application that for example implement and auction site.
 The application is composed of various components that are run by different virtual machines.
 For example, the load balancer and the monitoring component run in a medium instance, the web server and the application server in a small instance and the database in a large instance.
 Web and application servers can dynamically added and removed.
 An additional small instance runs the control logic that decides when to add and remove the instances of these machines.
 All these information (and something more) are stored inside the service manifest (1).
 An example of such file can be downloaded from [here](http://www.inf.usi.ch/phd/gambi/attachments/autocles/doodle-manifest.xml).

 To stress the application we define two types of user sessions, namely *buyers* and *sellers*, that defined (possibly randomized) sequences of users request.
 For example, `login`, `search product`, `bid`, `buy`, and so on.
 The logic of user sessions is captured inside a JMeter test plan, a widely known workload generator (2).
-An example of such file can be downloaded from [here](http://www.inf.usi.ch/phd/gambi/attachments/autocles/doodle-clients.jmx), and it can be open with the JMeter tool (with GUI) after installing the extensions available [here](http://jmeter-plugins.org/wiki/StandardSet/).
+An example of such file can be downloaded from [here](http://www.inf.usi.ch/phd/gambi/attachments/autocles/doodle-clients.jmx), and it can be open with the JMeter tool (version 2.9 with GUI) after installing the extensions available [here](http://jmeter-plugins.org/wiki/StandardSet/).

 We decide to mimic periodic trends for both the types of user sessions, so we model the amount of concurrent active users by two sine functions.
 For example, we define that the amount of buyer sessions behaves according to a sine wave that passes from 0 to 100 users over a period of 30 mins, starting from 0.
 Similarly we define that seller sessions start from 10 and go up to 50 over a period of 1 hour.
 These workload are encoded in simple trace files that are obtained by evaluating the wave functions in each second (3).
 An example of such trace file can be downloaded from [here](http://www.inf.usi.ch/phd/gambi/attachments/autocles/doodle-trace.csv).